theabdel572/Jocs-Literatura-Valenciana/README.md

 ## Installation
 ***
 A little intro about the installation.
+The first thing that you MUST have in mind is that you need at least Java 17 installed.
 ```
 The only thing you need to do is go to the releases section of this repo and download the .exe (if you are on Windows)
 or the .jar (that works on every operative system but you need to have the JRE aka.
 Java installed on your computer).